MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 #### Manage the Information Protection bar in Office apps

 - **Unified labeling client**:

-    **For users:** <br />- Option to show or hide the bar from the **Protect** button on the ribbon<br />- When a user selects to hide the bar, by default, the bar is hidden in that app, but continues to automatically display in newly opened apps <br /> **For admins:** <br />- Policy settings to automatically show or hide the bar when an app first opens, and control whether the bar automatically remains hidden for newly opened apps after a user selects to hide the bar
+    - Users: An option to show or hide the bar from the **Sensitivity** button on the ribbon.

+        When a user selects to hide the bar, the bar is hidden in that app and also in newly opened apps.

+    - Admins: PowerShell setting to manage the bar.

 - **Classic client**:

-    **For users:** <br />- Option to show or hide the bar from the **Sensitivity** button on the ribbon<br />- When a user selects to hide the bar, the bar is hidden in that app and also in newly opened apps <br />**For admins:** <br />- PowerShell setting to manage the bar
+    - Users: An option to show or hide the bar from the **Protect** button on the ribbon.

+        When a user selects to hide the bar, by default, the bar is hidden in that app but is still automatically displayed in newly opened apps.

+    - Admins: Policy settings to automatically show or hide the bar when an app first opens, and control whether the bar automatically remains hidden for newly opened apps after a user selects to hide the bar.

 #### Label color